Why Materials Science at St Edmund Hall?

 George Kelley Senior Research Fellow in Materials

 Professor Sergio Lozano-Perez is the George Kelley Professor of Materials at the University of Oxford and a Senior Research Fellow at St Edmund Hall.
 His research focuses on the use of steel in nuclear reactors, specifically looking to understand the cause and spread of stress corrosion cracks.

 College Lecturer in Earth Sciences and Materials Science

 Dr Rebecca Nicholls is a College Lecturer who specialises in energy applications.
 She uses both electron microscopy and quantum mechanical simulations to predict and study the structure of materials at the nanoscale.

 College Lecturer in Materials Science

 Ben Jenkins teaches a variety of courses on the mechanical properties of materials and on the processing of components.
-He is a DPhil student, whose research focuses on steels used in nuclear reactors.
+He is a post-doctoral researcher.